Coronavirus: initial guidance for charity facilities managers

 How is the virus spread?

-Health authorities are still learning about how this new virus spreads.
+Health authorities are still learning how the virus spreads.
 It is most likely to spread from person-to-person through:

 - direct contact with a person whilst they are infectious

-- contact with droplets when a person with a confirmed infection coughs or sneezes
+- contact with droplets when a person with an infection coughs or sneezes

 - touching objects or surfaces contaminated by droplets from a person with an infection, and then touching your mouth or face.